Delta Junction, Alaska: Cold War (1945–1991)

-During the 1990s and 2000s, immigrants from the former Soviet republics came to the area, significantly changing the makeup of the local population.
+Contemporary (1991–present)

+During the 1990s and 2000s, immigrants from the former Soviet Union came to the area, significantly changing the makeup of the local population.
 Fort Greely was included on the Base Realignment and Closure (BRAC) list in 1995.
 From 1995 to 2002, Fort Greely was gradually re-aligned through a gradual drawdown in both military and civilian personnel.
-Once BRAC was complete in 2002, Fort Greely remained open but was staffed with less than 100 military and civilian personnel.
+Once BRAC was complete in 2002, Fort Greely remained open but was staffed with fewer than 100 military and civilian personnel.
 During this time the remaining workers were either associated with public works functions or the Cold Regions Test Center, which continued testing on the installation.
 Headquarters for both the Cold Regions Test Center and the Northern Warfare Training Center moved to Fort Wainwright in Fairbanks in 2002.
 Base housing and numerous surplus buildings remained vacant, though the Army continued heating and maintaining them.